How effective are face coverings in reducing transmission of COVID-19?: Size distribution of fine respiratory aerosol particles involved in airborne transmission

+For an aerosol \joshspeaks{particle} to be a possible disease vector it must (i) contain at least one (viable) virion, and (ii) deposit in the respiratory tract upon inhalation.
+We will model these two effects and show how they shift the relevant part of the inhaled size distribution to coarser aerosol \joshspeaks{particles}, which has positive implications for practical mask effectiveness.

 Testing for SARS-CoV-2 is primarily performed by detecting the presence of viral RNA in respiratory fluid using reverse-transcriptase polymerase chain reaction (RT-PCR).
 The distribution of concentrations of viral RNA, the \emph{viral load}, using this technique has been reported in \Refscite{jones2020,jacot2020} which we show in \Figref{fig:bioaerosol-distribution}(a).
-The distribution is extremely broad, spanning around 10--12 orders of magnitude: patients in the upper tail of the distribution (the ``superreplicators'') are responsible for hosting most of the virus in circulation, which may be a factor in superspreading events.
-Each study sampled the viral loads from thousands of patients in all stages of disease progression.
-These studies primarily involved testing naso- and oropharyngeal samples, which we assume to be representative of \emph{all} respiratory fluids where data is lacking.
+The distribution is extremely broad, spanning around 10--12 orders of magnitude: patients in the upper tail of the distribution (the ``superreplicators'') may be a factor in superspreading events.
 Finally, we note that there is ample time for evaporation between sample collection and testing in these studies so we assume these concentrations to refer to the dessicated states (the nuclei).